“Mikhail Vishnyakov is a tenacious litigator, who fights hard for clients and is fearless in the face of the opposition” (Legal 500, 2025)”

 Connect on LinkedIn |

-Mikhail’s practice focuses on international arbitration and litigation.
-Mikhail also advises on financial sanctions and compliance issues.
+Mikhail’s practice focuses on international arbitration and complex litigation.
+He also has extensive expertise of financial sanctions and acting in disputes arising out of sanctions.

 Background